-If GetResponse is your primary email marketing service, making a GetResponse landing page is the easiest way to get more subscribers and grow your list.
-But if you find building WordPress pages a challenge, it’s hard to know where to start.
+If GetResponse is your primary email marketing service, making a GetResponse page on your WordPress site is the easiest way to get more subscribers out of all the list-building options available.
+But if you find creating professionally designed landing pages a challenge, it’s hard to know where to start.

-That’s why in this article, we’ll show you how to create a GetResponse landing page easily in WordPress.
+This article will show you how to easily create a GetResponse landing page in WordPress to boost your conversion rates.

-Before we dive in, what is a GetResponse landing page, and why should you use one?
+Before we dive in, what is a GetResponse WordPress page, and why should you use one in your marketing strategy?

 What Is a GetResponse Landing Page?

-This type of landing page often has an incentive to encourage visitors to part with their email addresses.
+This type of landing page often has an incentive to encourage site visitors to part with their email addresses.
 It could be a free download like an ebook or checklist.
-Or you could offer a free trial or product demo.
+Or you could encourage visitors to check out a free trial or a product or service demo.

 After visitors enter their email addresses, they automatically opt-in to join your email list.
-Then you can send newsletters and updates right to their inbox.
+Then you can use marketing automation workflows in GetResponse to send newsletters and updates right to their inbox.

 Now that you know what this type of landing page is, why should you create one in WordPress?